Franklin Van Antwerpen: Early life and education

-Professional career
+Career

-Van Antwerpen was contracts counsel for the Hazeltine Corporation in New York City from 1967 to 1970.
+Van Antwerpen served as contracts counsel for the Hazeltine Corporation in New York City from 1967 to 1970.
 He was chief counsel for the Northampton County Legal Aid Society in Easton, Pennsylvania from 1970 to 1971.
 He was in private practice of law in Easton from 1971 to 1979.
 He was a judge of the Northampton County Court of Common Pleas in Easton from 1979 to 1987.

 Federal judicial service

 Van Antwerpen was nominated by President Ronald Reagan on September 11, 1987, to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Alfred Leopold Luongo.
 He was confirmed by the United States Senate on December 8, 1987, and received his commission on December 9, 1987.
-His service was terminated on June 1, 2004, due to elevation to the Third Circuit.
-He was succeeded by Judge Thomas M. Golden.
+His service was terminated on June 1, 2004, due to elevation to the court of appeals.

 On September 11, 1991, President George H. W. Bush nominated Van Antwerpen to the United States Court of Appeals for the Third Circuit.
 However, Van Antwerpen's nomination languished in the Senate Judiciary Committee, and it expired with the end of Bush's presidency.
 President Bill Clinton chose not to renominate Van Antwerpen to the Third Circuit.

 Van Antwerpen was nominated by President George W. Bush on November 21, 2003, to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Edward R. Becker.
 He was confirmed by the Senate on May 20, 2004 by a 96–0 vote.
 He received his commission on May 24, 2004.
 "It's happened.
 We did it.
 And wow!"
 Van Antwerpen told a local newspaper after his confirmation vote.

-He assumed senior status on October 23, 2006, serving in that status until his death on July 25, 2016, in Palmer Township, Northampton County, Pennsylvania.
-His seat on the Third Circuit was filled by Judge Thomas I. Vanaskie in 2010.
+He assumed senior status on October 23, 2006, serving in that status until his death on July 25, 2016, in Palmer Township, Pennsylvania.